 Using a semidirect product of Lie groups, the geometric approach can be extended to arbitrary rigid-body motions on the one hand and to compressible fluids on the other.
 For rigid body dynamics, the semidirect product $\mathrm{SE}(3) = \mathrm{SO}(3) \ltimes \mathbb{R}^3$ also keeps track of translations, which are acted upon by rotations.
 For compressible fluid dynamics, a semidirect product additionally keeps track of mass and entropy (densities), which are acted upon by diffeomorphisms (advection).
-For more details, see e.g.~ \onlinecite{1984MarsdenRatiuWeinstein1,1984MarsdenRatiuWeinstein2}.
+More details can be found for instance in~ \onlinecite{1984MarsdenRatiuWeinstein2,1984MarsdenRatiuWeinstein1}.